MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/disaster-recovery.md

 - AWS Server Migration Service (SMS):
     - Incremental replication of on-premise live servers to AWS

-## Multi Region Disaster Recovery Checklist
+## Multi-Region Disaster Recovery Checklist

 - Is my AMI copied across multiple regions?
 Is it stored in the parameter store?
 - Is my CloudFormation StackSet working and tested to work in another region?
-- What is my RPO and RTO?
+- What are my RPO and RTO?
 - Are Route 53 Health Checks working correctly?
 Tied to a CW Alarm?
 - How can I automate with CloudWatch Events to Trigger some Lambda functions and perform an RDS read replica promotion?
-- is my data backed up?
+- Is my data backed-up?
 What is the RTO and RPO of my data?

-## Backups and Multi Region DR
+## Backups and Multi-Region DR

 - EFS Backup:
     - AWS Backup with EFS: it is a managed service, we can set the frequency, backup time, retain time, lifecycle policy
     - EFS to EFS backup in the same region
 - Route 53 Backup:
     - We can use `ListResourceRecordSets` API for exports
-    - We can write our own script for import into Route 53 or other DNS provider
+    - We can write our own script for import into Route 53 or other DNS providers
 - Elastic Beanstalk Backup:
     - We can save configuration files using the eb cli or AWS console